(Updated Aug. 7, 2018)

 In the eighth, Philadelphia led 12-4 and St. Louis had runners on first and third with one out.
 Reliever Bill Dawley was due to bat against Kent Tekulve, the Phillies’ sidearm-throwing right-hander.
 Herzog instead sent another pitcher, Tudor, a left-handed batter, to face Tekulve.

-Then things got even more strange.
+Things got even more strange.

 Needing a pitcher to replace Dawley for the bottom of the eighth, Herzog turned to his shortstop.
 Oquendo already had played every position except pitcher and catcher in 1987.